appvia/krane/README.md

 #### Edges

 * `:SECURITY`  - Defines a link between Rule and Psp nodes.
+Only applicable when working with K8s < 1.25.
 * `:GRANT`     - Defines a link between Role and Rule associated with that role.
 * `:ASSIGN`    - Defines a link between an Actor (Subject) and given Role/ClusterRole (Role node).
 * `:RELATION`  - Defines a link between two different Actor (Subject) nodes.